Ultimate-Hosts-Blacklist/dev-center/README.rst

         -c, --cache           Use cache if exist.
         --clean               Clean the given file/link with our official whitelist tool before processing.
+        -e, --export          Produce a JSON file with all complete information - including the list or domains and IPs which are not present.
         -f FILE, --file FILE  File to compare.
         -l LINK, --link LINK  Link to compare.
         --verbose             Run in verbose mode.